-Teaching Fraction Division in Middle School Math
+Teaching Fraction Division in Middle School

+But somehow they still flip the wrong fraction.
 OR students change a mixed number into an improper fraction and seem to subconsciously think that since they did something to that mixed number, the flipping had already occurred…and then they don’t flip anything.

 Why does this happen?
 I’m going to say that it happens because students don’t understand why they’re flipping anything – it doesn’t mean anything to them.